We Are Living Links

 We, the descendants of Holocaust survivors, are building communities across the country.
 We honor our families’ legacies by sharing their stories–with each other, our neighbors, our colleagues, and our elected officials–so that we can stand up to hatred and shape a better world.

-We estimate there are more than 3 million descendants of Holocaust survivors in the United States.
-We honor the legacy of our families by sharing their stories and wisdom to inspire others to shape a better world by standing up to hatred, bigotry, and antisemitism.
+Almost 3 million descendants of Holocaust survivors live in the United States.
+We honor our families’ legacies by sharing their stories, because those stories bring history to life.
+They inspire others to stand up to hatred, bigotry, and antisemitism, to shape a better world.

 Share Your Legacy

-Learn how to share your family's Holocaust experiences with students and community groups of all ages and backgrounds while meeting others with similar backgrounds and connecting with your own family history.
-We provide you with tools for storytelling, and you provide the voice.
+Learn how to share your family's Holocaust experience with students and community groups while connecting with your own family history in new ways.
+You'll meet others with similar backgrounds and discover what carrying this story forward means for you.
+We provide the tools for storytelling.
+You provide the voice.

 Get involved and mobilize descendants in community, civic engagement, and education by joining a 3G network in your area.

-Be inspired to uncover, embrace, and tell your own family's stories.
-Carry forward the vital lessons of the Holocaust to generations who will never hear a survivor’s voice firsthand.
+Each month, we spotlight a Living Links speaker and the story that drives them to honor their family’s legacy with others.
+Let it move you to uncover, embrace, and share your own family’s story—so together, we can carry forward the lessons of the Holocaust for generations who will never hear a survivor’s voice firsthand.

 Your Voice.
 Your Impact.